Hagley Catholic High School

 • Review the musical piece

-This is similar to the Year 7 module on Drum & Bass.
+This is similar to the Year 8 module on the Performance arrangement.

 • Learners will explore sound creation and apply their knowledge to a given brief.
 They will create and review their own original sound creation project.